Get the Glossary

 Although employees who work from home may be physically alone, there are many ways for them to interact with other members of the team throughout the day.

-Thanks to technology, there are a number of strategies you can use to help remote employees feel less isolated:
+Thanks to technology, there are a number of strategies and tools you can use to help remote employees feel less isolated:

 • Utilize Slack, Discord, WhatsApp, or other messaging apps to create group channels where your workers can communicate with each other.
 These can serve more than just project-related needs — create a channel or group chat for sharing productivity ideas or great articles.